erincatto/box2c/docs/overview.md

 ## Ids and Definitions
-Fast memory management plays a central role in the design of the Box2D inteface.
+Fast memory management plays a central role in the design of the Box2D interface.
 When you create a world, body, shape or joint, you will receive a handle called an *id*.
 These ids are opaque and are passed to various functions to access the underlying data.